Now or Later?

 When dopamine kicks in, oxytocin decreases.

-(Parenthesis: it's a bit more sophisticated than that, as oxytocin itself produces a little dopamine.
-But broadly speaking, for social media reading, the summary holds and leads to useful conclusions).
+(Parenthetically: it's a bit more sophisticated than that, as oxytocin itself produces some dopamine.
+But broadly speaking, for social media reading, the summary holds true and leads to useful conclusions).

 First logic: if we are surrounded by dopamine exciters, then we are in a world with little oxytocin.